 These photo’s were taken some years back and the children have long since outgrown their photos, each day becoming something new, their emotions taking them on minute by minute roller coasters.

-For businessman, kids are future buying customers or part of a future labor force that will get what you sell or do to market.
+For businessman, kids are future buying customers or part of a future labor force.

-For schools, kids are society’s future mom’s and dad’s and bring money from the government or parent’s, in the case of private schools.
+For schools, kids are society’s future mom’s and dad’s and bring money.

-For politicians, kids are future voters who will have to pay for current policy mistakes that have not played out yet.
+For politicians, kids are future voters who will have to pay for current policy mistakes.

 For Jesus, children are to be nurtured.

 At Ms. Sue’s, children give this children’s home its life.
 They run down halls, swing on swings on the playground, sharpen pencils at school, recite devotionals, watch Disney movies before bedtime, do their chores with only a little complaining.